kimmknight/raweb/README.md

   - Sort apps and desktops by name, date modifed, and terminal server
   - Stale-while-revalidate caching for fast load times
   - Progressive web app with [window controls overlay](https://github.com/WICG/window-controls-overlay/blob/main/explainer.md) support
+  - Download RDP files for your apps and devices, or directly launch them in Windows App or mstsc.exe[^2]
   - Follows the style and layout of WinUI 3
 - Fully-compliant Workspace (webfeed) feature to place your RemoteApps and desktop connections in:
   - The Start Menu of Windows clients